 This will speed up data transport, which will be 10 to 100 times faster than radio waves.
 Infrared lasers, which are invisible to the naked eye, have shorter wavelengths than radio waves, allowing them to send more data at once.
 It takes nine weeks to send back a comprehensive map of Mars using the present radio wave system, but it only takes nine days with the laser method.

 NASA’s first end-to-end laser relay system will send and receive data between space and two optical ground stations on Table Mountain, California, and Haleakala, Hawaii.
 These locations have telescopes capable of receiving laser light and converting it to digital data.

-Other projects in the works that could put laser communication to the test include the Orion Artemis II optical communication system, which will allow NASA and Artemis astronauts to supervise their moon missions.
+Other works projects that could test laser communication include the Orion Artemis II optical communication system, which will allow NASA and Artemis astronauts to supervise their moon missions.
 Video transmission is in high definition.